sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_9_slide_switch.rst

 connect the last one pin to GND (to let the switch output stable level signal).
 Connect an LED to pin 6.
-Push the handle of the slide switch to the pin connected with pin 12 which is High level, we can light up the LED at pin 6 by programming
+Push the handle of the slide switch to the pin connected with pin 12 which is High level, we can light up the LED at pin 6 by programming.

 **Experimental Procedures**
 --------------------------------